pedrondeus/api-display-ex1/README.md

 each album has an amount of pictures, and part of the pictures are displayed below the album list with its title;

-when the user clicks the album title, below the list its displayed its pictures;
+when the user clicks the album title, the pictures are displayed below the list;

 useState and useEffect hooks are used;